SkywardSyntax/STLViewer/README.md

 2. Verify the integrity of the STL file.
 Ensure it is not corrupted.
 3. Check the file reading process for any potential issues.

-### Custom WebGL Functions
+### Three.js Functions

-This project uses custom WebGL functions to handle STL file parsing and rendering.
-The custom functions include:
+This project uses Three.js functions to handle STL file parsing and rendering.
+The functions include:

 - `parseSTL`: Parses the binary STL file and extracts vertices and normals.
 - `loadShader`: Loads and compiles a WebGL shader.